 Time required: 1 week to 3 months, depending on the severity of the infestation

 Before You Begin…

 Mice are nocturnal animals, so they tend to stay out of sight during the day.
 For this reason, it might not be obvious right away that mice are taking up residence in a home.
-Keep an eye out for streaks of dirt along floors and walls, noises in the walls at night, droppings around the house, or the smell of a dead mouse.
-Keeping the home clean and free of clutter will make it easier to spot these unpleasant signs of a mouse infestation and make it a less welcoming space for rodents.
+Homeowners can keep an eye out for streaks of dirt along floors and walls, noises in the walls at night, droppings around the house, or a dead mouse smell in the house.
+Keeping the home clean and free of clutter will make it easier for a homeowner to spot these unpleasant signs of a mouse infestation and make it a less welcoming space for rodents.

 Tips for How to Get Rid of Mice

 - Identify and fill in gaps where mice can enter the home.

 - Utilize natural deterrents such as peppermint oil.

 - Use caution when handling mouse droppings or dead mice as they can carry harmful diseases and bacteria.